pivotal-cf/docs-pks/tag-clusters.hbs.md

 * The tag key and tag value cannot be empty.
 * The value can contain a maximum of 80 alphanumeric characters.
 * Tag keys and values must not include any of the following symbols: `"`, `:`, `,`.
 * Surrounding double quotes are required if there are one or more spaces in your tag list, such as a space after a comma delimiter.
-* Tag keys and values must adhere to the tagging rules of the IaaS hosting your Tanzu Kubernetes Grid Integrated Edition environment.
+* Tag keys and values must adhere to the tagging rules of the IaaS hosting your {{  vars.product }} environment.

 <br>
 For information about IaaS-specific tagging rules see the following:

 * Azure: See
 [Use tags to organize your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) in the Azure documentation.
 * vSphere: See
 [vSphere Tags and Attributes](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vcenter-and-host-management-7-0/vsphere-tags-and-attributes-host-management.html) in the vSphere documentation.

 ## <a id='tagging-limitations'></a>Tagging Limitations